leonard-seydoux/arrayprocessing/README.md

 - Create a `calculate_coherence()` method with a kwarg `shanon_index` or `spectral_width`
 - Enrich the `get_eigenvectors()` method with datetime selection and frequency range selection
+- Create `self.z` set to 0 when antenna is 2D, otherwise set to th values available in txt or csv file.
+- Add a warning message in synthetic.spherical if none of the `xyz` or `llz` kwargs is set.
+Clarify `spheri al` function.